noahfinkelstein/homebrew-tonysoprano/README.md

 # The Sopranos CLI, whatever happened there...

 Commendatori!
 This is a lightweight, dependency-free command-line interface (utilizing POSIX sh + awk) that prints iconic quotes from HBO's hit series "The Sopranos."
 It features character ASCII portraits, smart terminal scaling, and flexible filtering.
-Feedback and corrections are very welcome.
+Feedback and corrections are more than welcome.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/ffd14100-0c21-4742-a19b-68081a38cabf" />